The first stable homotopy groups of motivic spheres: Convergence of the slice spectral sequence

-\begin{proof} Since the composition of the unit map $\unit \to \MGL$ and $\eta$ is zero, the factorization exists abstractly.
-We construct an explicit model for the factorization: Up to $S^{2,1}$-suspension, $\eta$ identifies with the canonical map from the complement of the zero section of the tautological line bundle $\gamma_1\to \PP^1$ to $\PP^1$; hence its mapping cone is the Thom space $\Thom_{\PP^1}(\gamma_1)$.
-Thus we can model $\unit/\eta$ by the motivic spectrum
+\begin{lemma} The unit map of $\MGL$ factors through a map $\unit/\eta\to \MGL$ whose cone is contained in $\Sigma^{4,2}\SH^{\eff}$. \end{lemma} \begin{proof} The composite of $\unit \to \MGL$ with $\eta$ is trivial, so the factorization exists abstractly.
+As for an explicit construction, $\eta$ identifies up to a $S^{2,1}$-suspension with the canonical map from the complement of the zero section of the tautological line bundle $\gamma_1\to \PP^1$ to $\PP^1$; hence its mapping cone is the Thom space $\Thom_{\PP^1}(\gamma_1)$.
+Thus we can model $\unit/\eta$ by the motivic spectrum with evident structure maps given by

-where $\gamma_1\to \PP^1$ is the tautological bundle and the structure maps are the evident ones.
-Similarly, $\MGL$ is the motivic spectrum